-If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the governing board's complaints committee, which will be formed of the first three, impartial, governors available.
+If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the Governing Board's complaints committee, which will be formed of the first three, impartial, Governors available.
 This is the final stage of the complaints procedure.

-A request to escalate to Stage 2 must be made to the Clerk, via the school office, within ten school days of receipt of the Stage 1 response.
+A request to escalate to Stage 2 must be made to Mrs J Sullivan the Clerk to the Governing Board), within ten school days of receipt of the Stage 1 response.